 Qobo Qobo Essential Oils

-With a beautiful and fragrant 45 hectares of rose geranium, the Qobo Qobo Essential oils programme was established in 2006 and the potential here is endless.
-In partnership with SAB, Qobo Qobo Essential Oils is a non-profit organization which establishes eight independent farmer units to grow rose geranium for profit.
+The Essential oils programme was established in 2006 on a small scale and the potential here is endless.
+In partnership with South African Breweries Foundation, Qobo Qobo Essential Oils is a non-profit organization which establishes eight independent farmer units from Keiskamahoek in the Eastern Cape to grow rose geranium for profit.

 The sites belong to local emerging farmers who provide the bulk of the distillation’s plant material and who take full control in the crop production on their lands and provide rose geranium bio mass to the central processing plant at Siyakholwa Development Foundation.